lee2sman/nosebook/log.md

 Yesterday Yuehao and I visited MOLAA the Museum of Latin American Art and saw [ARTEÔNICA: Art, Science, and Technology in Latin America Today](https://molaa.org/2024-arteonica), which I had been recommended to see by Katherine Moriwaki and Jonah Brucker-Cohen only last week.
 I'm so thankful for the recommendation as this was an incredible survey exhibition of work from decades past to today.
 This is a well-curated exhibition, directed by Gabriala Urtiaga.
 I loved many of the works and took lots of photos and notes.
 I'm going to include teaching about these artists in my Drawing, Moving and Seeing with Code course next semester.

-I spent time researching a number of the artists from th eshow.
+I spent time researching a number of the artists from the show.
 [Francesco Mariotti](https://www.mariotti.ch/en) has a great website documenting his portfolio of works over the years since 1964!
 I downloaded photos and a PDF from his website on [Chullachaqui](https://www.mariotti.ch/en/bibliography/1984/chullachaqui-5/) Intelligencia Artifical, a series of "AI" projects influenced by Tristan Tzara's dada experiments to modern software arts.
 He worked with programmers who wrote software in BASIC on the Commodore64 to produce audio and text animals for performances and interactive installations over many years.
 There was an interview in the PDF and [I used Google Translate to translate to English](https://archive.org/details/inteligencia-artificial-chullachaqui).

 I am still in LA.
 Two flights on two separate days already cancelled on me!
 Hoping I can fly home tonight.